rule

 Text 10

-As the rain released by the clouds incessantly poured down in vast columns, could the high and low of the earth being submerged no longer be seen. ' (Vedabase)
+As the rain released by the clouds incessantly poured down in vast columns, could the high and low of the earth being submerged no longer be seen.
+(Vedabase)

 Text 11

+The gopas and gopîs, plagued by the abundance of rain and excessive wind, shivering from the cold, together with their cattle went to Govinda for shelter.

 Plagued by the abundance of rain and excessive wind went the gopas and gopîs shivering of the cold to Govinda for their shelter.

-Plagued by the abundance of rain and excessive wind went the gopas and gopîs shivering of the cold to Govinda for shelter.
 (Vedabase)

 Text 12

-Covering their heads and covering their children with their bodies approached they, pained by the rains, trembling the base of the Supreme Personality of Godhead His lotus feet:
+Covering their heads and protecting their children with their bodies they, tormented by the rains, quivering approached the basis of the lotus feet of the Supreme Personality of Godhead:

-Covering their heads and covering their children with their bodies approached they, pained by the rains, trembling the base of the Supreme Personality of Godhead His lotusfeet: (Vedabase)
+Covering their heads and covering their children with their bodies approached they, pained by the rains, trembling the base of the Supreme Personality of Godhead His lotus feet: (Vedabase)

 Text 13

+Krishna oh Krishna, oh Greatest Fortune.
+You are Your own master, oh Lord, please protect the cow community against the godhead [Indra] who is angry with us, oh Protector of the Devotees [see also 10.8: 16]!'

 'Krishna, o Krishna, o Greatest Fortune, You are Your own master, o Lord, please protect the cow community against Indra being angry with us, o Protector of the Devotees [see also 10.8: 16].'

-'Krishna, o Krishna, o Greatest Fortune, You are Your own master, o Lord, please protect the cow-community against Indra being angry with us, o Protector of the Devotees [see also 10.8: 16].
 (Vedabase)

 Text 14